scikit-hep/awkward/CONTRIBUTING.md

 We only supprt Python 2.7 as much as is practical.
 For example, we ignore compiler warnings when compiling against Python 2.7 and any unit tests that depend on the difference are skipped for Python 2.7.

 Python 2.7 and 3.5 have unstable dict order, which excludes them both from some tests.

+Allowing Python 2.7 after it has been fully and finally discontinued may sound anachronistic, but some of our users depend on legacy codebases forcing them in Python 2, and Python 2 limits our adoption of new language features, keeping the code "simple, rather than smart."

 ### Third party dependencies